-You may experience a serious or life-threatening infusion reaction while you receive a dose of alemtuzumab injection.
-You will receive each dose of medication in a medical facility, and your doctor will monitor you carefully during the infusion or for up to 48 hours or longer after you receive the medication.
+You may experience a serious or life-threatening infusion reaction while you receive a dose of alemtuzumab injection or for up to 3 days afterwards.
+You will receive each dose of medication in a medical facility, and your doctor will monitor you carefully during the infusion and after you receive the medication.
 It is important that you stay at the infusion center for at least 2 hours after your infusion is completed.
 If you experience any of the following symptoms during or after your infusion, tell your doctor immediately: fever; chills; nausea; headache; vomiting; hives; rash; itching; flushing; heartburn; dizziness; shortness of breath; difficulty breathing or swallowing; slowed breathing; tightening of the throat; swelling of the eyes, face, mouth, lips, tongue or throat; hoarseness; dizziness; lightheadedness; fainting; fast or irregular heartbeat; or chest pain.

 Alemtuzumab injection may cause a stroke or tears in your arteries that supply blood to your brain, especially within the first 3 days after treatment.
 If you experience any of the following symptoms during or after your infusion, tell your doctor immediately: drooping on one side of the face, severe headache, neck pain, sudden weakness or numbness of an arm or leg, especially on one side of the body, or difficulty speaking, or understanding.